 Recommended: 30 Cruise Cabin Hacks Every Cruiser Needs to Know

-Even though inside cabins have a lot of clear advantages, the fact is, they may not be for you.
+Even though inside cabins have a lot of clear advantages, the fact is, there are some times when it’s probably not the best idea to book an interior room.

 If you are claustrophobic